uber/kraken/README.md

 # Comparison With Other Projects

+## Dragonfly from Alibaba

+Dragonfly cluster has one or a few "supernodes" that coordinates transfer of every 4MB chunk of data in the cluster.
+While the supernode would be able to make optimial decisions, the throughput of the whole cluster is limited by the processing power of one or a few hosts, and the performance would degrade linearly as either blob size or cluster size increases.

+Kraken's tracker only helps orchestrate the connection graph, and leaves negotiation of actual data tranfer to individual peers, so Kraken scales better with large blobs.
+On top of that, Kraken is HA and supports cross cluster replication, both are required for a reliable hybrid cloud setup.

 ## BitTorrent

 Kraken was initially built with a BitTorrent driver, however we ended up implementing our own P2P